solarnomad7/c-turing/README.md

 # c-turing

-A fully programmable turing machine simulator written in C.
+A fully programmable turing machine simulator for Windows and Linux written in C.

 # Usage

+Use `make` to build the project.
-`turing file "input" [delay ms] [animate 0/1]`
+Using the program: `turing file "input" [delay ms] [animate 0/1]`

 # Turing Machine Language (TML)